Author of a million tiny stories and a huge one.

 I have been writing since I could replicate my parents’ writings, fascinated that some symbols can actually tell a story.
 Have started with my name, copying my Mom, and looking at the lines and circles that somehow represent me.

-Then, sentences with a noun and a verb, later phrases with a lot of words and punctuation marks.
-A lot of ellipses in my texts, always showing there is more behind the words.
+Then, sentences with a noun and a verb later phrase with a lot of words and punctuation marks.
+A lot of ellipses in my texts, always showing there is more to the words.

 When stories started to form inside my mind and the need to put them on paper, I have started creating characters that in secret I wished I lived their lives, and stories that I wished I could call my own.

 Must say I have always had an outstanding support system.
 Parents, friends, teachers, they have always encouraged me and asked for more of my writing.

 When I have started the Healer Queen, I had no idea it will take such impact and Queen Katie will become such a huge part of my life.
 Here I am. three years later, still writing about her and her friends, still talking to her, amazed by how imagination works.
 Might be magic.

 Truth be told it is easy to create stories.
 We all do it.
 From early ages, right before we go to sleep, or when we are people watching and even when we read something.

 We’re all storytellers.

 Writing usually starts with this nagging character that won’t leave you alone, that will appear at random at first, then occupying more and more your thoughts and dreams, and before long you can’t think of anything but his/her story.
 And you feel obliged to put it on paper.